pulsipher/FlexJuMP.jl/README.md

 The package is tested against Julia `0.7`, `1.0`, and `1.1` on Linux, macOS, and Windows.

-A working version for Julia `0.6` can be found in julia-0.6 branch.
+A working version for Julia `0.6` can be found in the julia-0.6 branch.

 ## Contributing
 FlexJuMP is being actively developed and suggestions or other forms of contribution are encouraged.